SSH Password Authentication

 SSH Policy and Configuration Options

-In this section we will use OpenSSH in our examples and to describe a set of useful configuration and policy options you may wish to examine further.
-Consult the specific documentation for other implementations about similar features and usage instructions.
+set of useful configuration and policy options you may wish to examine further.11 Consult the specific documentation for other implementations about similar features and usage instructions.
 The following is a list of OpenSSH server daemon configuration options that may be worth adjusting from their default settings.
 Each is briefly described.
-Options not listed are generally presumed to be set to reasonable defaults as listed in the OpenSSH sshd_config manual page.
+Options not listed are generally presumed to be set to reasonable defaults as listed in the OpenSSH sshd_config manual page.12

 - DenyUsers, AllowUsers, DenyGroups, AllowGroups